cite-architecture/CITE-App/README.md

 A single-page browser application implementing user-interaction with CITE/CTS libraries, written in [Scala.js](http://www.scala-js.org/).

-## Current version: 1.0
+## Current version: 1.1.0

 See [release notes](releases.md).

-Work on version 1.1 is available in the `v.1.1.0` branch.
+Version 1.1.0 is available in the `master` branch.

 ## License

 [GPL 3.0](https://opensource.org/licenses/gpl-3.0.html)

+CITE Application, by default, downloads a sample corpus of texts.
+Licensing and attribution for those texts is available [here](https://raw.githubusercontent.com/Eumaeus/cts-demo-corpus/master/CEX-Files/LICENSE.txt).

 ## Using